Deployment Rollouts

 Mounts: <none>

-$ kubectl rollout history deployment nginx-deployment --revision=3
+Volumes: <none>$ kubectl rollout history deployment nginx-deployment --revision=3deployment.extensions/nginx-deployment with revision #3

 Pod Template: